First detection of ultra-high energy emission from gamma-ray binary LS I +61 303: Discussion and conclusion

-{\bf Acknowledgements} We would like to thank all staff members who work at the LHAASO site above 4400 meters above sea level year round to maintain the detector and keep the water recycling system, electricity power supply and other components of the experiment operating smoothly.
+{\bf Acknowledgements} We would like to thank all staff members who work at the LHAASO site above 4400 meters above sea level year-round to maintain the detector and keep the water recycling system, electricity power supply, and other components of the experiment operating smoothly.
 We are grateful to the Chengdu Management Committee of Tianfu New Area for the constant financial support for research with LHAASO data.
 We appreciate the computing and data service support provided by the National High Energy Physics Data Center for the data analysis in this paper.
-This research work is supported by the following grants: The National Natural Science Foundation of China(NSFC) No.12522510, No.12393851, No.12393852, No.12393853, No.12393854, No.12205314, No.12105301, No.12305120, No.12261160362, No.12105294, No.U1931201, No.12375107, No.12273038, CAS Project for Young Scientists in Basic Research(No. YSBR-061), Youth Innovation Promotion Association CAS(No.2022010, No.2023275) and in Thailand by the National Science and Technology Development Agency (NSTDA) and the National Research Council of Thailand (NRCT) under the High-Potential Research Team Grant Program (N42A650868).
+This research work is supported by the following grants: National Key Research and Development Program of China under grants 2025YFE0202600, The National Natural Science Foundation of China (NSFC) No.12522510, No.12393851, No.12393852, No.12393853, No.12393854, No.12205314, No.12105301, No.12305120, No.12261160362, No.12105294, No.U1931201, No.12375107, No.12273038, CAS Project for Young Scientists in Basic Research (No. YSBR-061), Youth Innovation Promotion Association CAS (No.2022010, No.2023275) and in Thailand by the National Science and Technology Development Agency (NSTDA) and the National Research Council of Thailand (NRCT) under the High-Potential Research Team Grant Program (N42A650868).